SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 ...
 </ItemGroup>
 ```
-Note: Referencing the above package also pulls in the `Steeltoe.CircuitBreaker.Hystrix.Core` package.
+Note: By referencing the above package, you will also pull in the `Steeltoe.CircuitBreaker.Hystrix.Core` package.

-If you plan on using Hystrix metrics and the [Netflix Hystrix Dashboard](https://github.com/Netflix/Hystrix/wiki/Dashboard) then you should also include the `Steeltoe.CircuitBreaker.Hystrix.MetricsEvents` package.
+If you plan on using Hystrix metrics and you want to use the [Netflix Hystrix Dashboard](https://github.com/Netflix/Hystrix/wiki/Dashboard) then you should also include the `Steeltoe.CircuitBreaker.Hystrix.MetricsEvents` package.

 To do this include the following `PackageReference` in your application: